Faithful-Resource-Pack/Docs/pages/textures/cf32-texturing-guidelines.md

 2. **Reference existing textures.** This is one of the most important tips to make textures look like they fit.
 Not only should you reference Vattic's own art, especially if there's a direct programmer art equivalent, but you should also reference existing textures that may be similar shape or material-wise.
 Using a lot of reference material also has the added upside of making texturing oftentimes easier, since you can frequently copy shapes or shading ideas from a texture already in the pack.

 <img src="/images/textures/cf32-texturing-guidelines/reference_vattic.png" alt="vattic vs cf" class="center">
 <i class="center">Left: Vattic's bricks.
-Right: Its Jappa equivalent.</i>
+Right: Its JAPPA equivalent.</i>

-3. **With detailing, less is more.** Try asking yourself, "Could Jappa have done this in a 16x canvas?" before adding additional detail, and avoid reaching for techniques like dithering and excessive antialiasing if there's no need for it.
+3. **With detailing, less is more.** Try asking yourself, "Could JAPPA have done this in a 16x canvas?" before adding additional detail, and avoid reaching for techniques like dithering and excessive antialiasing if there's no need for it.
 There are exceptions to this rule, however, and you should always get feedback if you're struggling with the amount of detail a texture should have.

 <img src="/images/textures/cf32-texturing-guidelines/less_is_more.png" alt="overdetailed textures" class="center">
 <i class="center">Left: A texture with just enough detail.
 Right: An overdetailed texture.</i>